ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/lego-boost/README.md

 * Go to ManageHardwareInterfaces
 * Your robot hardware interface should be ON.
+* TURN ON THE LEGO BOOST (through the main physical green button)
-* Check that the isRobotConnected parameter is set to ON.
-This means the connection to the robot was successful
+* Check that the isRobotConnected parameter updates to ON.
+This means the BLE connection to the robot was successful

 * Open the Vuforia Spatial Toolbox application on the phone, POINTING AT THE FLOOR (or surface where your robot will be moving on).
 The first time the application sees a surface, it will register this surface as the floor.
 We are currently in the process of implementing user feedback for this.
 For now, just make sure that you are pointing at the floor when you turn on the application.
 * On the side menu on the phone, click on the configuration gear